 Every year, the number of applicants for the medical entrance examination NEET increases by a huge number.
 Competition is very high.
 Hence, it’s better if you stay ahead of your competition by starting your preparation early and wisely.

-How to Score Good Marks in NEET 2021?
+How to Approach NCERT in NEET 2023?

 Few people remember better when they hear concepts.
 For such students, it’s better if you read the topic out loud.